 - This should be referred to the DSL immediately. - The DSL will then: - Report the URLs (web page addresses) which contain the suspect images to the Internet Watch Foundation via www.iwf.org.uk.
-They will avoid sending copies of the images to the Internet Watch Foundation; - Inform the police and complete the Incident Q&A Form; - If any copies need to be stored at the request of the police, then they should be stored securely where no one else has access to them;
+They will avoid sending copies of the images to the Internet Watch Foundation. - Inform the police and complete any information requested.

-All other copies must be deleted.
+- If any copies need to be stored at the request of the police, then they should be stored securely where no one else has access to them. - All other copies must be deleted.

-What to do if a member of staff/volunteer is found in possession of indecent images of children or young people on their electronic device provided by GC:
+What to do if a colleague/volunteer is found in possession of indecent images of children or young people on their electronic device provided by GC:

-- This should be referred to the DSL immediately. - They will be aware of their obligations under the Sexual Offences Act 2003 (England and Wales) and the associated Memorandum of Understanding. - The DSL will then: - Contact the police regarding the images.
-If you are in doubt about whether the images are criminal, then discuss with the police the best way for them to receive copies to determine whether they are criminal or not; - Discuss with the police what to do about the device that the images are on; - Quarantine the device in question and discuss with the police about checking for any other images on that machine; - Follow the management of allegations procedures including an initial discussion with the police to consider temporary suspension of the member of staff/volunteer pending investigation.
+- This should be referred to the DSL & Director of HR immediately. - They will be aware of their obligations under the Sexual Offences Act 2003 (England and Wales) and the associated Memorandum of Understanding. - The DSL & HR BP or Director of HR will then: - Contact the police regarding the images.
+If you are in doubt about whether the images are criminal, then discuss with the police the best way for them to receive copies to determine whether they are criminal or not. - Discuss with the police what to do about the device that the images are on. - Quarantine the device in question and discuss with the police about checking for any other images on that machine. - Follow the management of allegations procedures including an initial discussion with the police to consider temporary suspension of the colleague/volunteer pending investigation.